 • Please allow for travel time too.

 • You will not be allowed to charge for your club under any circumstance.
 Code Club is free for all.
 Thems the rules.

 You can access the full set of projects here.
 We recommend always starting with Scratch but if you'd like to move onto Python rather than HTML after then that is fine with us!

 This term will take your club from a tour of the Scratch interface right through three levels of difficulty.
 The projects create games, animations and toys.
 There are basic exercises then challenges to stretch those that can go further.

-Term two: Hard Scratch
+Term two: Scratch - Advanced

 This term will really stretch your club’s abilities requiring them to use what they learned in term one.
 The projects in this term have been designed to be very flexible.
 They encourage and require high levels of thought and creativity.

 In this term your club will learn how the building blocks of the web work and will build their own website.